-- has operations and cash flows that can be clearly distinguished from the rest of OC PLC; - represents a separate major line of business or geographical area of operations; - is part of a single coordinated plan to dispose of a separate major line of business or geographical area of operations; and - is a subsidary acquired exclusively with a view to resale.
+- has operations and cash flows that can be clearly distinguished from the rest of OC PLC; - represents a separate major line of business or geographical area of operations; - is part of a single coordinated plan to dispose of a separate major line of business or geographical area of operations; or - is a subsidiary acquired exclusively with a view to resale.

 Classification as a discontinued operation occurs upon disposal or when the operation meets the criteria to be classified as held for sale.
 When an operation is classified as a discontinued operation, the comparative information in the statement of comprehensive income and the consolidated statement of cash flows are reclassified as if the operation had been discontinued from the start of the comparative period.
 In the statement of financial position, the comparative numbers are not reclassified.
+Gain / loss from disposal of subsidiaries are calssified as an operating income.